Home Aviation Private Jets to World Cup Final 2026

 • What is the contingency if the primary airport becomes inaccessible due to TFR or slot restrictions?

-• Has the 6-hour flight plan filing window been factored into your departure schedule?
+• Has the 6-hour flight plan filing window been factored into the departure schedule?

 • Who is the operating carrier and what is their protocol for GDP-imposed EDCT delays?